The CAP Report

 The ideas in the CAP report were generated through many months of deep community stakeholder engagement.
 Once the report was published, moving the policies forward was relatively simple, since so many folks could see themselves reflected in the recommendations.
 Community members, City Council members, City planning staff, artists, organizers, property owners and property developers all saw their ideas and their priorities in the report.

-While working at the City of Seattle I led all aspects of the creation of the CAP Report, from the community engagement, to the writing of the recommendations, and led on the strategic implementation of the policy proposals.
+While working at the City of Seattle I engaged and collaborated with Framework as the consultant team that developed the CAP Report.
+I led the development of the 30 strategies and the editing of the report, and on the strategic implementation of many of the policy proposals.

 Back to Projects